christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In other words, the model is balancing its handling of both semantic meaning and the logical relations between entities, and we can see this reflected in its attention patterns.
+It's entirely possible the model is balancing its handling of both semantic meaning and the logical relations between entities, and this is reflected in its attention patterns.

-We won’t dive into a full hypothesis about how the model works just yet—that’s coming up—but these are the kind of questions and analysis that sets the stage for figuring out the underlying mechanisms.
+We won’t dive into a full hypothesis about how the model works just yet—that’s coming up—but these are the kind of questions and observations that set the stage for figuring out the underlying mechanisms.

 <br>